 Visas for North Korea

-Please note: We currently advise citizens of the USA not to travel to North Korea due to restrictions the USA are intending to place on their own citizens from 1 Sept.
+Please note: We advise citizens of the USA not to travel to North Korea due to restrictions the USA have placed on their own citizens from 1 Sept.
 2017 – if you are US citizen interested in the trip please check online for up to date information.

 Visas for China